 The Point of No Return

 Women who have more experience dyeing their hair can tell me if I'm wrong: I always thought that once my silver strands were visible, the moment I dyed them would be life-changing.
 A point of no return.
-It would be so hard to stop.
-I've seen my mom, relatives and friends go through it.
+I knew that it would be too hard to stop because I've seen my mom, relatives and friends go through it.

 Something about that really bothers me.
 Why do I have to make myself a slave to regularly showering my hair in chemicals just because my genes (and my body) work the way they do?
 And isn't that also something that pretty much every woman faces nowadays with hair removal, facial treatments, cosmetic surgery, etc?
 Where did these standards come from?

 Lots of women say my shiny, silver strands work for me because I'm young -recently turned 29- and they have a point: One of the reasons society is terrified of women having gray hair is that it's a sign of aging or better said "getting old" (God forbid we follow the normal process of Nature!).

 Therefore, if I have silver locks but I can still prove that I'm in my late 20s and have bouncy skin then it's all good, right?
 Wrong.

 Why are we so desperate not to get older?
 Not to be ourselves the way nature intended it.